 “The advice that Rachel provided on how to reduce interview anxiety was incredibly valuable.”
 Student, interviewing skills

 “Rachel is a great counselor.
 She is kind, understanding and insightful.
 The office setting feels more home-like than office like, which I prefer.
 I feel relaxed there.
 I have been able to manage and cope with my anxiety.
 By doing that, I have minimized my depression.” – A.C., depression & anxiety

 “Rachel has a tremendous gift for being compassionate and empathetic, while at the same time challenging participants to look at the issues.
 Just what I needed!
 Thank you.” – J.C., emotional eating group member

-Schedule an appointment online with Houston Counselor Rachel Eddins.
+with Houston therapist, Rachel Eddins.